-Deer are picky eaters and do not like to eat plants which are spiny, bitter, fuzzy or very aromatic.
-You can take it to your advantage and plant these trees, shrubs and flowers that deer won’t eat to keep it away from your garden.
-These are natural deer repellent and are easier to setup.
+Deer are picky eaters and do not like to eat plants that are spiny, bitter, fuzzy, or very aromatic.
+You can take it to your advantage and plant these trees, shrubs, and flowers that deer won’t eat to keep them away from your garden.
+These are natural deer repellent and are easier to set up.

-Here is a list of top 10 deer repellent plants which deer tend to avoid.
+Here is a list of the top 10 deer repellent plants which deer tend to avoid.

-Flowering spurges blooms with a white flower and grows up 3 feet in height.
+Flowering spurges bloom with a white flower and grow up 3 feet in height.
 It is the right plant in your garden as it grows into a cluster of flowers.

 Serviceberry is an excellent addition to any garden.
 It blooms in early May, and a little white flower grows all over the tree.
 It does not become very tall which makes it an ideal small size plant to have in even a tiny garden.

-Due to its short size, it does not need much maintenance such as fertilization, and raking.
+Due to its short size, it does not need much maintenance such as fertilization and raking.
 It has edible berries, but deer do not like to eat it.
-You can plant serviceberry at a border of your lawn which will be good deer deterrent.
+You can plant serviceberry at a border of your lawn which will be a good deer deterrent.

 Due to its smaller size and proper blending with other flowers, it can be planted with other plants.

-Spicebush is shrubs which are 6ft to 12ft tall.
+Spicebush is shrubs that are 6ft to 12ft tall.
 It has glossy leaves which alternate between branches.

 When it is ready to bloom, it gets a cluster of tiny, yellow flowers.
-Deer do not like eating its leaves and will smell it and go away without consuming.
+Deer do not like eating its leaves and will smell it and go away without consuming it.